Pieter-Uys/-django-vuetify-template-/README.md

 * 2 - The CRUD on the django page has an issue with the hot reload.
 When you add multiple messages and delete one it "Deletes" everything but if you refersh
     ( Press F5 ) the message that you deleted is gone and the others will show.

+Will figure it out and update this in the future.

 Thanks to Mohammed Al-Hakem and Gui Talarico  for creating the original

 * Mohammed Al-Hakem's Github - https://github.com/Alhakem